Democrats and Republicans in Congress want to help Afghan refugees. Why haven’t they?

 The Independent is campaigning for the British government to give a home to those who fought with the UK against the Taliban.
 It has been backed by politicians of all parties, as well as religious leaders, senior military figures and celebrities including Sting and director Guy Ritchie.

-But the United Kingdom is not alone in its failure to fulfill the pledges made to those who assisted the war efforts.
-Despite broad bipartisan support in both houses of US Congress and from President Joe Biden, Congress has failed to live up to its commitments to Afghans despite supportive rhetoric.
+But the United Kingdom is not alone in its failure to fulfil the pledges made to those who assisted the war efforts.
+Despite broad bipartisan support in both houses of US Congress and from president Joe Biden, Congress has failed to live up to its commitments to Afghans despite supportive rhetoric.

-Most Afghans who came to the United States after the withdrawal of US military forces from the country, arrived on what is called humanitarian parole, wherein people who may be otherwise ineligible for admission into the United States are allowed to enter for humanitarian reasons.
+Most Afghans who came to America after the withdrawal of US military forces from the country, arrived on what is called humanitarian parole, wherein people who may be otherwise ineligible for admission into the United States are allowed to enter for humanitarian reasons.

-“And those folks have two years of parole, which is about to run out,” Shaun VanDiver, the founder of #AfghanEvac and a US Navy veteran, told The Independent.
+“And those folks have two years of parole, which is about to run out,” Shawn VanDiver, the founder of #AfghanEvac and a US Navy veteran, told The Independent.
 “The issue with the parolees is that for every other population, where there's been a big influx like this, Congress has passed Adjustment of Status.”

 Adjustment of Status would allow people who were given humanitarian parole to adjust their status to that of a permanent resident.
-In the months following the collapse of the Afghan government and more Afghans entering the United States, a bipartisan group led by Democratic Senator Amy Klobuchar of Minnesota sponsored the Afghan Adjustment Act.
+In the months following the collapse of the Afghan government and more Afghans entering the United States, a bipartisan group led by Democratic senator Amy Klobuchar of Minnesota sponsored the Afghan Adjustment Act.

-“It's strongly supported by veterans it should be must pass,” Senator Richard Blumenthal, a Democrat from Connecticut, told The Independent.
+“It’s strongly supported by veterans [so] it should be must pass,” senator Richard Blumenthal, a Democrat from Connecticut, told The Independent.
 “But there are all kinds of time pressures, a lot of competing issues.”

-Democratic Representative Alexandria Ocasio-Cortez of New York told The Independent that the United States has had a double standard when it comes to Afghanistan and other nations enduring conflict.
+Democratic representative Alexandria Ocasio-Cortez of New York told The Independent that the United States has had a double standard when it comes to Afghanistan and other nations enduring conflict.

 “I feel like we saw even in the outbreak of Ukraine, the difference between how things were expedited depending on country of origin,” she said.
 “And I believe that translators and many folks ... we should be really filling up the visa allotments that we have, and we have not yet.”